-Head of Sixth Form - Lisa DeBruyn [middle]

-()

-OUR OUTSTANDING SIXTH FORM IS THE JEWEL IN THE CROWN AT THIS SCHOOL.
-SUPERB FACILITIES, TALENTED TEACHERS, WRAP-AROUND SUPPORT, WIDE-RANGING ADDITIONAL OPPORTUNITIES AND OF COURSE EXCELLENT OUTCOMES AND DESTINATIONS.
+Head of Sixth Form - Lisa DeBruyn [middle] Sixth Form Pastoral Support and Post-16 Careers Support - Clare Davison [left] " OUR OUTSTANDING SIXTH FORM IS THE JEWEL IN THE CROWN AT THIS SCHOOL.
+TRANSFORMED FACILITIES, TALENTED TEACHERS, WRAP-AROUND SUPPORT, WIDE-RANGING ADDITIONAL OPPORTUNITIES AND OF COURSE EXCELLENT OUTCOMES AND DESTINATIONS.
 ALL OF THIS ENSURES OUR STUDENTS RECEIVE AN UNRIVALLED AND VERY SPECIAL EXPERIENCE.

-Barry Doherty, Headteacher

-))

-AMBITIONS AFTER SCHOOL
+Barry Doherty, Headteacher AMBITIONS AFTER SCHOOL I'm Jordan.

-I'm Jordan.
 I studied Maths, Further Maths and Physics and secured a place at Cambridge to study Aeronautical Engineering.
 To get to university, it wasn't just about my academic ability but the whole person.
 Chipping Norton School gave me support and lots of opportunities.
 I was photographed for the prospectus in Year 7 when my ambition was to be an Aeronautical Engineer.
-I'm chuffed that school got me there.

-))

-SUPPORT NETWORK

-Our aim is to provide challenging courses, exciting opportunities and academic success.
+I'm chuffed that school got me there. $\boldsymbol{\Sigma}$ SUPPORT NETWORK Our aim is to provide challenging courses, exciting opportunities and academic success.
 At Chipping Norton School we provide learning environments where achieving at the highest level is the overall aim.
 Support is an important factor in students achieving their potential and is an area in which we place great emphasis in Sixth Form.
 Students will have many avenues for support, including tutors, Careers Advisor, subject teachers, Key Stage 5 Pastoral Support, and Head of Sixth Form.
 All students have access to our 1:1 mentoring programme with their tutor.
 The well-being of our students is always a priority and we also offer support through trained counsellors and the school nurse.
 This network works very closely together to advise and guide students in making appropriate decisions about their future.

-The Sixth Form Centre boasts four study rooms, equipped with ICT facilities and a resource library.
-This allows students to study in a variety of different environments to suit their individual needs.

-ENRICHMENT OPPORTUNITIES
+From January 2020 our brand new Sixth Form Centre will boast; sixth form library, multiple learning spaces, kitchen, garden area and a dual use common room that will provide a comfortable space for students to both study and relax

-These activities always form an important part of the student's extra-curricular profile which contribute to references for Higher Education and employment.

-Arts/Dance/Science and Languages Leaders Youth Speaks

-Charity w vork Duke of Edinburgh ו Awa ard

-Club bs and Socie ties Sixth Form Leadership Team

-Community Volunteering Speaker Period
+ENRICHMENT OPPORTUNITIES These activities always form an important part of the student's extra-curricular profile which contributes to references for Higher Education and employment.
+Arts/Dance/Science and Languages Leaders Youth Speaks Charity work Duke of Edinbu rgh A ward Clubs and Societies Sixth Form Leadership Team Community Volunteering Speaker Period Community Sports Leader Award Tutorial programme ١ Wo rk Experience Residential cou rses Geography and Biology field trips Trips abroad Sports Tours abroad School musical S Regular European exchanges Young Enterpris se WHAT OUR PARENTS SAY " THE CLINIC SYSTEM IS EXCELLENT AND VERY HELPFUL.

-Сог nmunit ts Leader Aw ard Tutorial programn ne

-We Nork Experie nce Residential courses

-Geo graphy and B iology field t Trips abroad

-Sports Tours ab oad School musicals

-Regular European exchanges

-WHAT OUR PARENTS SAY

-((THE CLINIC SYSTEM IS EXCELLENT AND VERY HELPFUL.
 TEACHING IS VERY STRONG AND RELATIONSHIPS ARE EXCELLENT.
 HER TUTOR IS DELIGHTFUL AND CARING AND IT IS SO OBVIOUS THAT ALL HER TEACHERS KNOW HER WELL.
 WE FEEL VERY LUCKY!
 A VERY SMOOTH TRANSITION TO A LEVELS.
-HAVING HAD OUR TWO OTHER CHILDREN GO TO DIFFERENT SCHOOLS WE WOULD SAY THIS WAS A PARTICULAR STRENGTH OF CNS.
+HAVING HAD OUR TWO OTHER CHILDREN GO TO DIFFERENT SCHOOLS WE WOULD SAY THIS WAS A PARTICULAR STRENGTH OF CNS. ))

-I'm taking Biology, Chemistry, and three consultants in a variety of

-Maths A Level.
-For students like me who are thinking about competitive careers such as Medicine, the school's support is invaluable.
-For instance, I have been put in touch with an oncologist and I had a fantastic week shadowing her.
-In addition I have completed a three day placement, where I shadowed

-Mock interviews for Medical students Dr Moore , Molly and Lizzie.

-departments.